 Too often, leaders don’t begin with this kind of realism.
 They create a laundry list of the traits and characteristics they aspire to see in their company, and then try to retrofit how people work to fit those goals.
 But that isn’t how people behave, nor is it how cultures evolve.
 Some elements in a culture will support a specific strategic play, and others will undermine it.

-Consider, for example, a utility company that sought to develop a more innovative culture.
-The leaders thought they could follow the example of technology companies known for their innovation and “steal” their way of working.
+Consider, for example, a utility company that recently sought to develop a more innovative culture.
+The leaders thought they could follow the example of technology companies known for their innovation and “borrow” their way of working.
 But then they recognized how they should and could focus on their own innate strengths, rather than aspire to unrealistic ideals.
 Technology, as an industry, involves big bets, ruthless experimentation, and audacious goals.
-A utility that modeled itself along startup culture lines wouldn’t last long — reliability would be compromised, the safety of both customers and employees would be at risk, and regulators would surely impose sanctions.
-This utility would be better served by looking within to understand the strengths in the culture of the core business, such as a pride in continuous productivity improvement.
+A utility that modeled itself along startup culture lines wouldn’t last long — reliability would be compromised, the safety of customers and employees would be at risk, and regulators would surely impose sanctions.
+This utility would have been better served by looking within to understand the strengths in the culture of its core business, such as a pride in continuous productivity improvement.

 2. Use Emotions to Bridge the Gap